- Cow clover

 Formononetin, an isoflavone, induced apoptosis in human breast cancer cells by activating the Ras-p38 mitogen-activated protein kinase in ER-positive breast cancer cells (23).
-It also inhibited the proliferation of human osteosarcoma U2SO cells by decreasing the expression of Bcl-2 (apoptotic repressor) and miR-375, while increasing Bax (a pro-apoptotic protein) (27).
-Biochanin A, another isoflavone had inhibitory effects on the activity and gene expression of aromatase, an enzyme that catalyzes the conversion of androgen to estrogen (2).
-In addition, it protected dopaminergic neurons against lipopolysaccharide-induced damage via inhibition of microglial activation and generation of pro-inflammatory factors (3).
-An isoflavone-enriched fraction showed neuroprotective activity in human cortical neurons as well, which is thought to be due to antioxidant and estrogenic effects (4).
+It also inhibited proliferation of human osteosarcoma U2SO cells by decreasing expression of miR-375 and Bcl-2, an apoptotic repressor, while increasing Bax, a pro-apoptotic protein (27).
+The isoflavone Biochanin A inhibited activity and gene expression of aromatase, an enzyme that catalyzes the conversion of androgen to estrogen (2).
+In addition, it protected dopaminergic neurons against lipopolysaccharide-induced damage by inhibiting microglial activation and proinflammatory factors (3).
+An isoflavone-enriched fraction showed neuroprotective activity in human cortical neurons as well, possibly due to antioxidant and estrogenic effects (4).

 In a murine model, red clover isoflavones reduced skin aging induced by estrogen deprivation following ovariectomy (5).